elix22/Urho3D-LightProbe/README.md

 ### How the coffecients are generated, stored and applied:
 1) CubeCapture class generates cubemap textures.
 2) LightProbe class maps the texture onto a unit box and generates SH coefficients onto a spherical space.
-3) LightProbeCreator class gathers SH coefficients from all the LightProbe class and packs the information into a single ShprobeData.png file.
+3) LightProbeCreator class gathers SH coefficients from all the LightProbes and packs the data into a single ShprobeData.png file.
 4) shader program reads the ShprobeData.png data and applies eqn.
-13 mentioned in the ref above.
+13 mentioned in the above ref.
+5) Character class periodically searches for the nearest light probe and updates shader params.

-Coefficient generation takes about **240 msec.** for the scene.
+Coefficient generation takes about **~170 msec.** to generate six light probe coeffs in the scene.
 Your results may vary.
 The example does not generate the coefficients automatically, as it's already generated.
 To enable coeff generation, set **generateLightProbes_=true** in the CharacterDemo class.

 #### Some useful debugging info: